-If you take a lot of your photographs indoors, you will be familiar with the warm, orange glow you get from artificial lighting.
+If you take a lot of your photographs indoors, you'll be familiar with the warm, orange glow you get from artificial lighting.

 Natural daylight, without a doubt, is the best lighting you can use for your blog photography.
-But, this may not always be possible, particularly if you are restricted to taking photos in the evening after work or when your children are fast asleep.
+But, this may not always be possible, particularly if you are restricted to taking photos in the evening.

-'Cooling down' your images with Photoshop is so simple.
-Don't be put off by the term 'raw' — the filter will work on raw and jpeg files.
+'Cooling down' your images with Photoshop is simple.
+Don't be put off by the term 'raw' — the filter works on raw and jpeg files.

-- If you need to, 'cool down' the image further by moving the Temperature slider to the left.
+If you need to, 'cool down' the image further by moving the Temperature Slider to the left.
 If you overdo it, just move back to the right to warm it up.

 Desaturating an image is a great way to take the focus away from the detail in the photograph, while retaining its theme.
 It works particularly well when you have a lot of contrast in your photo.

 In this example, I've used a Black & White Adjustment Layer.
-Again, a really quick method.
-This is a non-destructive way to desaturate the image.
+This is a non-destructive way to desaturate an image.
 If needed, you can enhance the image by moving the colour sliders.
 I've moved the yellow slider to brighten the buildings in the distance and make them stand out more.
 Which sliders you need to play with will depend on the invididual photo.

-- With your image layer selected, choose Black & White from the Adjustment Layers Panel (black rectangle with white circle at the bottom of your layer stack).
+With your image layer selected, choose Black & White from the Adjustment Layers Panel (black rectangle with white circle at the bottom of your layer stack).

 So, the picture is really bad, is it?
 Of course, I'm not suggesting that you shouldn't try to improve your photography or use the best images available to you.
 But sometimes, you just have to make the best of what you have.